princestahira234-maker/global-weather-temperature-forecasting/README.md

 ---

-## Actual vs Predicted Analysis
+# 🎯 Actual vs Predicted Analysis

-Predicted temperatures were compared against actual observations to evaluate model accuracy.
+Actual temperature values were compared with model predictions to visually evaluate predictive performance.

-### Results

-The close alignment of predictions with actual temperature values demonstrates strong predictive capability and validates the achieved R² score.
+The visualization provides an intuitive view of how closely predicted values follow the observed temperature values.

 ### Actual vs Predicted Visualization